GamerTilen/CreateMinecraftServer/README.md

 Next, you'll need the server files.
 You can get these for free from the official Minecraft site:

 1. Go to the Minecraft Server Downloads page and download `minecraft_server.1.20.2.jar`.
-A copy of the offical file will be above.
 2. Once the download finishes, copy `minecraft_server.1.20.2.jar` into a new folder on your desktop and call this folder "Minecraft Server" (you can name the folder however you want we just used "Minecraft Server" as an example).

+*Please note: File `minecraft_server.1.20.2.jar` can also be named `server.jar`.
+If this happend just reneme it or you can leave if like that.
+But somethink in the following steps must be changes.
+Minecraft will over time be update so the file name can be changed.
+I will try to update it when it changes.*

 #### 3.